MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/5_Writing_data_to_the_MS_Graph.md

-# Writing data to the MS Graph
+# Writing data to the Microsoft Graph

 ----------

-MS Graph is not a closed tool that gives us a series of classes and functions and nothing else.
+The Microsoft Graph is not a closed tool that gives us a series of classes and functions and nothing else.

 One of its strengths is the ability to expand that information with personalized information.